-It may have become obvious from earlier articles that I have a lot of accessories (proof can be found here and here).
-I adore them.
+It may have become obvious from earlier articles that I have a lot of accessories (organising them is part of how I move into a new space and make my mark).
+I adore accessories.
+Truly, I think accessories rule!
 Often an outfit doesn’t feel complete to me until I’ve matched a necklace to it or thrown on a scarf.

 My pieces come to life when matched with accessories.
 My grey cowl neck top, pictured here, absolutely pops with this orange necklace.
 The colour helps but it’s also the clash of the cluttered bead necklace against the conservative fabric that make the combination so exciting.
 The thing about accessories is that if you think it doesn’t go, it probably does!
 You just have to try it.